SEER-CAHPS: SEER Program & Data

 *As of 2021, Detroit is no longer in the SEER Program but is included in the current data release for all listed years.

-**Idaho, Massachusetts and New York did not join the SEER Program until 2018, but limited variables for cases diagnosed during the listed years are included in the current data release.
+**Idaho, Massachusetts, New York and Texas joined the SEER Program 2018 or later, but limited variables for cases diagnosed during the listed years are included in the current data release.